richelbilderbeek/lesson_mermaid/docs/evaluations/20251002/README.md

 - [KTH course evaluation results](kth_course_evaluation.pdf)

 ### 16. Were there any parts of the course that were excellent?

 If so, please specify which parts and in what way.
 Were there any parts of the course that were excellent?
-If so, please specify which parts and in what way.
+If so, please specify which parts and in what way

 - the course content overall, Meike was a very informative and helpful teacher
 - The course was brilliant — very well put together and thoughtfully structured.